New cross-government AI and Future of Work Unit launched

 The AI and the Future of Work Unit will be supported by a panel of experts from business and trade unions, including Prospect general secretary Mike Clancy.

-Announcing the unit on Wednesday, the Department of Science, Innovation and technology and Skills England said it will ensure the AI transition “boosts economic growth, supports workers to adapt, protects communities from the mistakes of past industrial change, and delivers a fair, dignified future of work for everyone, where people are supported into better jobs in a more productive economy”.
+Announcing the unit on Wednesday, the Department of Science, Innovation and Technology and Skills England said it will ensure the AI transition “boosts economic growth, supports workers to adapt, protects communities from the mistakes of past industrial change, and delivers a fair, dignified future of work for everyone, where people are supported into better jobs in a more productive economy”.

+The unit will also lead across government on the AI and the Future of Work Programme, which will prepare the UK for AI-driven labour market transformation.
 The government also announced that it will fund training in AI for every adult in the UK, with the Department for Work and Pensions and Department for Education this week joining the ranks of organisations who are are developing the training which is accessible on the government's AI Skills Hub.

 Clancy said: “The world of work is changing rapidly, with AI and other technologies altering the content, nature, and pace of work in almost every corner of the economy.